 Harvest also offers discounts to the following clients:

-If you’re unsure whether to commit to either a free or Pro plan, you can try Harvest for free for up to 30 days.
+If you’re unsure whether to commit to either a free or Pro plan, you can try Harvest Pro for free for up to 30 days.
 Best of all, you don’t have to provide your credit card details when signing up for its free trial.

-Harvest provides you with an easy way to track time while letting you estimate project costs, manage teams, invoice clients, and receive payments online.
+Harvest provides an easy way to track time while letting you estimate project costs, manage teams, invoice clients, and receive payments online.
 Let’s look at some of its essential features to help you decide whether or not it fits your needs.

 Time Tracking Apps

-Note, however, that its desktop and web browser versions require strong internet connection.
+Note, however, that its desktop and web browser versions require a strong internet connection.
 If you work in an area where the connection is weak, we recommend you use Harvest’s mobile apps.
 It saves all tracked time if you’re offline and then syncs it to your account once the internet connection has been restored.

 Online Time Sheet

-With Harvest, you can choose to have your employees submit their online time sheets to supervisors or managers for approval.
+Employee management using Harvest is simple with its time sheets function.
+You can choose to have your employees submit their online time sheets to supervisors or managers for approval.
 You can even set up weekly email notifications reminding your staff to review and send time sheets.

 Harvest also offers two different ways that you can view the time sheet: the Day view and the Week view.
 Each option comes with different functionalities for tracking time on projects.